Utah

 • Signed and dated on the back

-Kings Peak reaches 13,534 feet in the heart of the Uinta Mountains, the highest point in Utah and the crown of the only major east-west oriented mountain range in the contiguous United States.
+Kings Peak reaches 13,528 feet in the heart of the Uinta Mountains, the highest point in Utah and the crown of the highest east-west running mountain range in the contiguous United States.
 The Uintas are an anomaly: a broad, flat-topped anticline of billion-year-old quartzite that runs perpendicular to every other range in the Rockies, creating a landscape of high plateaus, glacial basins, and long parallel ridges.

 This map captures the distinctive east-west grain of the terrain.
 The contour lines trace the broad, rounded ridgeline that connects Kings Peak to its neighbors, while deep glacial cirques cut into the north face, creating the headwalls of Henry’s Fork Basin.
 The contrast between the gentle summit plateau and the steep cirque walls below tells the story of a landscape shaped by ice.